NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     1. Lunar-Lambert
     2. Hapke
     3. Experimental extension of Lunar-Lambert
-    4. Charon model (a variation of Lunar-Lambert)
+    4. Charon model (a variation of Lunar-Lambert).

 --smoothness-weight <float (default: 0.04)>
-    A larger value will result in a smoother solution.
+    The weight given to the cost function term which consists of sums of squares of second-order derivatives.
+A larger value will result in a smoother solution with fewer artifacts.
+See also ``--gradient-weight``.

 --initial-dem-constraint-weight <float (default: 0)>
     A larger value will try harder to keep the SfS-optimized DEM